Cherokee County License Hearing Guide

 After Criminal Case Concludes

-Complete any required alcohol education or treatment programs.
+- Complete any required substance abuse treatment programs.

 Cherokee County DMV Offices